 What Contributes to the NAV of a Credit Fund?

-The fourth quarter of 2018 was the worst quarter in the past seven years and one of the worst on record for the senior loan market, accentuated by a record $3.5 billion in outflows for the week ending December 26 alone.1 The prices of leveraged loans, driven by outflows and an increase in supply as issuers rushed to meet the strong demand for floating rate assets, tumbled sharply in Q4.
-In the two months from October 16, 2018 to December 16, 2018, the S&P/LSTA Leveraged Loan Price Index fell from 98.6 to 95.5.2 These market pressures, not necessarily a decrease in asset performance, pulled down the NAV of credit funds with them.
+The fourth quarter of 2018 was one of the worst quarters on record for the senior loan market, even worse than the beginning of the pandemic in 2020.
+The chart below details fund outflows in each period.
+The prices of leveraged loans, driven by outflows and an increase in supply as issuers rushed to meet the strong demand for floating rate assets, tumbled sharply in Q4 2018.
+In the two months from October 16, 2018 to December 16, 2018, the S&P/LSTA Leveraged Loan Price Index fell from 98.6 to 95.5.1 These market pressures, not necessarily a decrease in asset performance, pulled down the NAV of credit funds with them.

 Source: Chart: Financial Times.
 Data: EPFR Global

 For an example of market-level swings influencing NAV, consider a bank selling a loan position that was previously marked at $93 but maturing at a par value of $100.
 The bank, fearful of a continued sell-off and with a desire to clear its balance sheet for year-end, needs to sell at a distressed price.